Simultaneously exploring multi-scale and asymmetric EEG features for emotion recognition: Introduction

-For the past few years, increasing studies have started to design the DL models by considering the physiological mechanisms of emotion.
-Bi-hemispheric discrepancy under different emotion states is a vital neural mechanism, which has been used in several studies with DL model for emotion recognition~\cite{2018A,2021Differences}.
-For instance, Li et al. proposed a method termed as R2G-STNN~\cite{2019From}.
-They extracted regional features according to the spatial region concerning physiological function, and fused the regional and global features.
-In another study, Li et al. proposed a method using LSTM to capture the features of bi-hemispheric discrepancy~\cite{2018A}.
+For the past few years, increasing studies have started to design the DL models by considering the physiological mechanisms of emotions.
+Bi-hemispheric discrepancy under different emotion states is a vital neural mechanism, which has been used in several studies with DL models for emotion recognition~\cite{2018A,2021Differences}.
+For instance, Li et al. proposed a method using LSTM to capture the high-level discrepancy features from bi-hemispheric hand-crafted features.
+They input those features into a domain adaption model to classify the emotional states.
+This model yielded 92.38\% and 84.14\% accuracy on the subject dependent and independent task on the SEED dataset, respectively~\cite{2018A}.
+In another study, Li et al. proposed a model, termed R2G-STNN, to extract regional features according to the spatial region concerning physiological function, and fused the regional and global features.
+This method achieved 93.38\% and 84.16\% accuracy on the SEED dataset~\cite{2019From}.

-EEG signals carry information at different time scales and duration, it is beneficial for DL model to use multiple kernels with different sizes to learn the multi-scale temporal features~\cite{Ko2021}.
-For example, Li et al. proposed a multi-scale fusion CNN model for motor imagery classification~\cite{lidl2020}.
+EEG signals are nonstationary, using convolution kernels of a single size may not sufficiently extract the abundant features for EEG classification tasks.
+Previous studies have demonstrate that using various convolution kernels of different sizes could learn multi-scale EEG features that are beneficial for different EEG classification tasks~\cite{Ko2021}.
+For example, Li et al. proposed a multi-scale fusion CNN model based on attention mechanism for motor imagery classification~\cite{lidl2020}.
 The experimental results indicated that the model achieved a better performance compared with the baseline methods.
 The multi-scale CNN has also been introduced in emotion recognition.
-Phan et al. proposed a 2D CNN model with Multi-Scale Kernels for arousal and valence binary classification~\cite{phan2021eeg}.
+Phan et al. proposed a 2D CNN model with convolution kernels of different sizes for arousal and valence binary classification.
+They used kernel size of $5\times5$ and $7\times7$ to extract spatial features to describe the short-range and long-range relations between EEG channels.
+This method achieved 98.27\% and 98.36\% accuracies on the valance and arousal dimensions of DEAP dataset~\cite{phan2021eeg}.